Reinforcement-Learning Based Robotic Assembly of Fractured Objects Using Visual and Tactile Information

 Belief-Grounded Networks for Accelerated Robot Learning under Partial Observability

-Hai Nguyen*, Brett Daley*, Xinchao Song, Chistopher Amato, and Robert Platt.
-To appear in the Proceedings of the Conference on Robot Learning.
-November, 2020. [website]
+Hai Nguyen*, Brett Daley*, Xinchao Song, Chistopher Amato, Robert Platt.
+2020 Conference on Robot Learning (CoRL). [website]

 We propose a method for policy learning under partial observability called the Belief-Grounded Network (BGN) in which an auxiliary belief-reconstruction loss incentivizes a neural network to concisely summarize its input history.
 Since the resulting policy is a function of the history rather than the belief, it can be executed easily at runtime.
 We compare BGN against several baselines on classic benchmark tasks as well as three novel robotic touch-sensing tasks.
 BGN outperforms all other tested methods and its learned policies work well when transferred onto a physical robot.